scalyr/scalyr-grafana-datasource-plugin/README.md

    visualization to a ***“table”*** inside Grafana.
 You can also attempt to graph your results with a ***“graph”*** visualization, by setting the x-axis mode to ***“series”***.

-3. Linking back to Scalyr is a work in progress and will be part of the next release.
+3. Complex queries with multiple functions are currently not supported.
+These may be supported in the future

 ## Contributing